 - Coverage will be provided for prostheses and physical complications through all stages of a mastectomy, including swelling associated with the removal of lymph nodes.

 - This coverage will be determined in consultation with the attending physician and patient.

 Group health plans and health insurance issuers generally, may not, under Federal law, restrict benefits for any hospital length of stay in connection with childbirth for the mother or newborn child to less than 48 hours following a vaginal delivery, or less than 96 hours following a cesarean section.
 However, Federal law generally does not prohibit the mother’s or newborn’s attending provider, after consulting with the mother, from discharging the mother or her newborn earlier than 48 hours (or 96 hours if applicable).
 In any case, plans and issuers may not, under Federal law, require that a provider obtain authorization from the plan or issuer for prescribing a length of stay not in excess of 48 hours (or 96 hours).

-Notice of Creditable Coverage (2014) - This notice applies to the myChoice, myOptions and myRetiree Health Programs for 2014
+- Notice of Creditable Coverage (2016) - This notice applies to the Healthy Savings Plan, Custom Network Plan, PPO Plan, and myRetiree Health Plan for 2016

-Notice of Non-Creditable Coverage (2014) - This notice applies to the myRetiree Health Program No Drug Coverage for 2014
+- Notice of Non-Creditable Coverage (2016) - This notice applies to the myRetiree Health Program No Drug Coverage for 2016